 Lago di Sorapis

 This was our most challenging and rewarding hike.
 We showed up incredibly unprepared and with not the right amount of time, resulting in an hour-long hike back in the dark forest (not recommended).
 So first off, allow yourself the proper amount of time — from the parking location at Son Zuogo, it is a good 4 hours round trip with no stops.
 The trail can be challenging to follow, so be sure to follow the markers.
 There are always a ton of hikers, so ask if you need help.
 The ascent goes along a very steep path on the side of the cliff with no railing, though there are cables to hang onto.
 It’s an effort, but this lake is one of the most beautiful places I’ve seen.

 On the way to Ortisei, we stopped off here to snap a photo of one of the windiest roads in the Dolomites.
 It’s so beautiful and loved the views from here.

 This is where we were based so we popped into town for a few meals and for grocery shopping.
 We ate at Cascade Pizzeria twice when we were in town.
 There’s not a ton going on during the off season, but I’d imagine it gets quite busy during peak months.

 Val di Funes

-We spent a full afternoon exploring Val di Funes by car and it was one of our favorites areas, especially for photography.
-It’s incredibly picturesque, and we stopped at iconic St Johann in Ranui church.
+We spent a full afternoon exploring Val di Funes by car and it was one of our favorite areas, especially for photography.
+It’s incredibly picturesque, and we stopped at iconic St Johann in Ranui Church.
 Afterward, we caught the sunset over the valley and Santa Maddalena from the famous lookout here.
 We capped off the night with a yummy dinner at Waldschenke in the valley where we had some local dishes.